How to Make Cold Brew Coffee (With Tips and Fresh Ideas)

 • Brewing time: 12 hours (my established standard)

-1. Freshly grind the coffee beans coarsely.
+1. Grind the coffee beans coarsely.

 2. Place ground coffee in the container and fill with cold water.